 - Hank Levy’s book recounts the history of hardware implementations of capabilities thru the Intel 432.

-An important division in this category is between segregated capability storage and extra bits in memory that the hardware uses to discriminate between data and caps.
+An important division in this category is between segregated capability storage (Plessey 250) and extra bits in memory that the hardware uses to discriminate between data and caps (System/38 & CHERI).

-All of the hardware support for capabilities that I have seen presumes some software support to complete the system.
+All of the hardware support for capabilities that I have seen presumes some software, unconstrained by cap rules, to complete the system.

 - Unix and Linux are not capability systems but those kernels have elements of capability ideas.

 Most of the systems named here have capability aspects.